The Celebrating Ohio Book Awards & Authors (COBAA) grant application period has ended. The following in provided for information purposes only.

-- Identify a group/target audience that will benefit from the purchase of COBAA titles (e.g., book clubs, High School English classes, college Education Majors, 2nd grade Language Arts students). (max 300 words)
+Identify a group/target audience that will benefit from the purchase of COBAA titles (e.g., book clubs, HS English classes, college Education Majors, 2nd grade Language Arts students). (max 250 words)

-- A great way to promote the materials purchased via the COBAA grant is through programming.
-Have you considered any programming plans; if so, would you like to share them with us?
+A great way to promote the materials purchased via the COBAA grant is through programming.
+Is your institution considering any programming plans; if so, would you like to share them with us?

 - COBAA Title Page